mturolski/dd-gae-flex-python/README.md

 # Datadog on Google App Engine Flexible

 A sample Flask app demonstrating how to run the Datadog Agent on Google App Engine Flexible environment, with APM tracing, log collection, trace-log correlation, and App & API Protection (AppSec).
+Please note this is not an offical guide and is intended only for testing purposes.

 ## Features